Are you planning to buy a new camera? Are you in a mess by seeing so many types of cameras and so many variants?

 The lens is one of the essential components of a camera.
 A lens is something through which you see the images on the viewfinder and through which the light ray will be captured into the sensor.

-Here are the types of lens available in cameras.
+Here are the types of lenses available in cameras.

 - Prime Lens